 Do you know how to assess inherent risk?
-Knowing when inherent risk is low is a key to efficient audits.
+Knowing when this risk is low is a key to efficient audits.
 In this article, I tell you how to assess inherent risk--and how lower risk assessments (potentially) decrease the amount of work you perform.
+I also provide inherent risk examples, and I define inherent risk.

 While audit standards don't require a separate assessment on inherent risk (IR) and control risk (CR), it's wise to do so.
 Why?
 So you know what drives the risk of material misstatement (RMM).